Allergic Rhinitis – Symptoms, Diagnosis & Treatment | SingHealth

 Allergic Rhinitis - What it is

-Allergic rhinitis is caused by the body’s immune response to an environmental trigger.
+Allergic rhinitis, also known as hay fever, is caused by the body’s immune response to an environmental trigger.

 Other less common types of rhinitis include: